yoptimalcontrol/yoptimalcontrol/pages/examples/bryson/brysonPareto.md

 where $$u$$ is the control signal.

 ## Yop implementation
-Getting the Pareto optimal solution is the perfect problem to show how re-parametrization can save time compared to just using `YopSolve` for many iterations of the same problem but with small changes.
+Getting the Pareto front is the perfect problem to show how re-parametrization can save time compared to just using `YopSolve` for many iterations of the same problem but with small changes.
 See [parametrization and optimization](solvingOcps#parametrization-and-optimization) for more information on parametrization.
 The following example times 5 iterations when using `YopSolve` and 20 iteration when using re-parametrization.

 ```matlab
 %% Pareto optimal solution for Bryson-Denham